ztyyLV/web-twain-docs/faq/error-message-current-product-key-is-empty-or-invalid.md

 ### Cause

-You are trying to use an unlicensed feature of Dynamic Web TWAIN or use it on an unlicensed Platform or Browser.
+You are trying to use an unlicensed feature of Dynamic Web TWAIN or use it on an unlicensed platform or browser.

 ### Resolution

 Make sure you have the correct license set in the proper configuration.
-If you have doubts or questions, you can contact Dynamsoft Support.
+If you have any questions please contact <a href="mailto:support@dynamsoft.com" target="_blank">Dynamsoft Support</a>.